Lon3035/ACC_Setups/README.md

 Contributions to this repository are welcome!
 Here's how you can contribute:

-- **Adding Setups:** If you have a setup you'd like to share, simply create your setup add it to the appropriate car + track folder
+- **Adding Setups:** If you have a setup you'd like to share, simply create your setup add it to the appropriate car + track folder and create a pull request
 - **Improving Setups:** Feel free to suggest improvements or optimizations to existing setups by opening an issue.
 - **Reporting Issues:** If you encounter any issues or have suggestions for the repository, please open an issue to let us know.